4ait/bin_struct/README.md

 Struct.decode_only(struct, [:length, :version])
 ```

 This way you will have exactly what you expect without any overhead.
-This feature needs to implement decode_topology, same as I did already for parse.

-For second solution I see a fallback using decode all with filter along with warning for such use case is not compiled and fallback used right now and instructions how to compile this use case.
+If such use case without function name will be used, but not compiled there is fallback using decode all with filter along with warning and instructions how to compile and solve it.

 ## Installation